 Just because saw palmetto has been mostly studied on men doesn’t mean it is not effective for women, too.
 “Saw palmetto works the same for both men and women [because] it’s targeting the androgen hormone component to hair thinning,” says Marshall.
 “It was found that there are 40 percent less androgen receptors on the scalp in women compared to men, possibly explaining why men complain of hair thinning earlier than some women.”

-What is the Best Formula?
+What Are the Best Saw Palmetto-Based Formulas?

 There are shampoos on the market that feature saw palmetto, but they might not be as effective in preventing hair loss as ingesting a supplement would be.
 “Saw palmetto is more effective as a supplement [because] most shampoos don’t stay on the scalp long enough for them to have an effect,” says Marshall.
 “The actives in shampoo can be diluted by water in the shower and are typically rinsed out within minutes.”
 If you are going to use something on the scalp, Marshall recommends applying a leave-in treatment so you get full absorption into the skin.

 While you won’t see major results with saw palmetto-infused shampoos, it takes time for supplements to take effect, too.
 Since the hair growth cycle is actually quite long, all of the hair follicles on our head are in a different stage of the growth cycle, which is why we always see hair on our head as it is constantly growing and shedding through these cycles.
-“Results vary, but in general, [you’ll start seeing results] within six months,” says Fusco.
+“Results vary, but in general, [you’ll start seeing results] within six months,” says Dr. Fusco.
 Additionally, “the systems-wide approach to hair health has helped us understand that there are many different organ systems in the body that influence hair and our hormones, so everyone responds a bit differently,” explains Marshall.
 “Some other factors that may disrupt hormones are poor gut health, stress, and toxicity.”

 Finding a hair growth supplement with a generous amount of saw palmetto is also important.
 Always look at the ingredients label when purchasing a hair loss supplement, and make sure saw palmetto is high up on the list.
 “A common problem with dietary supplements is the lack of regulation, which can result in low quality and ineffective products,” says Marshall.
 “Finding a brand that prioritizes sourcing and extraction methods is crucial for seeing results.”